 I'm happy the president on his own has gotten rid of all of these burdensome regulations he's getting rid of.

-I'm happy that he has independently saved the coal industry and is moving to an all of the above energy strategy, which will create millions of high-paying career jobs.
+I'm happy that he has independently saved the coal industry and is moving to an all-of-the-above energy strategy, which will create millions of high-paying career jobs.

 I'm happy about that.

-I'm happy multinational corporations will now be incentivized to take their trillions parked overseas in these tax haven countries and that they'll bring that money back in the hopes that they'll build factories and manufacturing centers and create jobs and businesses and uh opportunities for those people that Obama left behind for eight years.
+I'm happy multinational corporations will now be incentivized to take their trillions parked overseas in these tax haven countries and that they'll bring that money back in the hopes that they'll build factories and manufacturing centers and create jobs and businesses and opportunities for those people that Obama left behind for eight years.

 I'm really happy about all of that.

-You know, I do think that they could have gone further, and by going further, it's simple.
+You know, I do think that they could have gone further.

 Follow the Reagan model, the Kennedy model.